mystak23/Sentinel_DevOpsConnection/README.md

    - **Location:** North Europe
    - **Tier:** Pay-as-you-go

-The script is working in **two** tenants -- the customer, in which the Microsoft Sentinel is located, and the DevOps tenant, in which the Azure DevOps will be deployed.
+The script is working in **two** tenants -- the customer, in which the Microsoft Sentinel is located, and the DevOps tenant, in which the Azure DevOps repository will be deployed.

 1. 🚀 **Create the Microsoft Entra ID application**
    - Creates the Microsoft Entra ID application in the customer tenant
    - Creates the federated credential
+   - Assigns the application **Microsoft Sentinel Contributor**, **Monitoring Contributor** and **Logic App Contributor** roles

 2. 🛠️ **Create the DevOps**
    - Creates the DevOps repository